ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

 ### ITIL

-ITIL stands for Information Technology Infrastructure LIbrary, and it is a set of best practices for delivering IT services, to maximaze efficiency and bring predictability to the services provided.
+ITIL stands for Information Technology Infrastructure LIbrary, and it is a set of best practices for delivering IT services, to maximaze efficiency and bring predictability to the services provided, all in accord with the organization strategic plans.

 According to the site [SimpliLearn](https://www.simplilearn.com/itil-key-concepts-and-summary-article), the ITIL has become the de facto standard in IT service management.
 So, ITIL works around any kind of organization to help them accomplish their services in a quality-driven and economical way.

 As a framework, is discussion first came into light during the 1980s when the British government realised that they need to improve the quality of their IT services, and sent this demand to the Central Computer and Telecommunications Agency (CCTA), now Office of Government Commerce (OGC) to elelaborate some system.
 [ItilTraining.com](https://www.itiltraining.com/usa/blog/itil-history)

+`One of the most essential parts of ITIL is the configuration management database (CMDB), which provides the central authority for all components—including services, software, IT components, documents, users, and hardware—that must be managed to deliver an IT service.
+The CMDB tracks the location of, and changes to, all of these assets and processes, along with their attributes and relationships to each other.
+Adhering to ITIL principles helps ensure you can get to the root cause of problems in your environment as quickly as possible and that you have the right visibility into the systems and people to prevent future problems.` [IBM](https://www.ibm.com/cloud/learn/it-infrastructure-library)

 #### Brief History of ITIL Framework